Freeze on Quiboloy assets extended to February 2025

 KOJC lawyer Dinah Tolentino-Fuentes also confirmed the extension in a press conference in Davao City, where the massive police manhunt for Quiboloy entered its sixth day at the religious group’s 30-hectare compound.

 On Aug.
-7, the CA initially imposed a 20-day freeze order after finding merit in the sexual exploitation, human trafficking and financial smuggling cases filed against Quiboloy and four others.
+7, the CA initially imposed a 20-day freeze order after finding merit in the sexual exploitation, human trafficking, and financial smuggling cases filed against Quiboloy and four others.

 READ: AMLC: Freeze on Quiboloy’s bank accounts, properties extended to 2025

-This developed as Quiboloy’s lawyer, Israelito Torreon, posted on his Facebook account earlier in the day a video that appeared to suggest that the police had started to drill through the basement of Jose Maria College (JMC) in order to reach a suspected “bunker’’ where Quiboloy may be hiding.
+This developed as Quiboloy’s lawyer, Israelito Torreon, posted on his Facebook account earlier in the day a video that appeared to suggest that the police had started to drill through the basement of Jose Maria College (JMC) to reach a suspected “bunker’’ where Quiboloy may be hiding.

 But Torreon admitted he could not confirm the drilling operation since the area had been declared off-limits by the police.